simplisticated/reply-bot/README.md

 Here are the essential environment variables and their purposes:

 -   `TELEGRAM_TOKEN`: Defines the token that is used for Telegram bot.
--   `ADMINISTRATOR_IDENTIFIERS`: Telegram identifiers of the users who receive messages.
+-   `ADMINISTRATOR_IDENTIFIERS`: An array of Telegram user identifiers that receive forwarded messages from the bot and can respond to users.

 You should create a `.env` file in the root of your project and define these variables with their respective values.